Datagniel/binary_clock/README.md

 ## Usage

 1. Clone the repository or download the `binary_clock.py` file.
-2. Install the Pygame library if not already installed: `pip install pygame`.
+2. Install the Pygame library if not already installed.
+3. Install the Pywin32 library if not already installed.
-3. Run the script: `python binary_clock.py`.
+4. Run the script: `python binary_clock.py`.

 ## Customization